verilator/verilator/docs/guide/exe_verilator.rst

 .. option:: --pins-sc-uint-bool

-   Specifies SystemC inputs/outputs 1 bits wide should use sc_uint<1>.
+   Specifies SystemC inputs/outputs one bit wide should use sc_uint<1>.

 .. option:: --pins-sc-biguint